-The third venture from the people behind cult burger van the MEATWagon, MEATMarket is a cafe and takeaway that offers a mouthwatering selection of burgers and other delicacies.
+The third venture from the people behind cult burger van the MEATWagon, MEATMarket is a cafe and takeaway that offers a mouthwatering selection of burgers, fries and milkshakes.

 This content has been supplied by MEATMarket

 Not a bad burger, but it won't blow you away.
 I had the Black Palace burger and the grilled onions were lacking a bit in flavour (I didn't think that was possible for onions) and although the meat was juicy and plentiful, it was a bit on the bland side of things.
 Better off going to Honest Burgers (sooooo much better) or even Byron's down the street.more

 Look - this place may be cheesy/corny, and it may not be uber stylish, and no, their burgers aren't quite a shack stack or a beloved 4x4 animal style, but the burgers are great (at least in the american sense, which is very obviously what they're going for) and the chili fries honestly feel like they're from the other side of the Atlantic.